Year Out Research Opportunities

 Dr. Craig Della Valle invites third-year medical students to apply for a Clinical Research Fellowship in Joint Reconstruction at Rush University Medical Center.
 The research fellow works directly under Dr. Della Valle.
 He or she will function as a research coordinator for any new or ongoing projects.
 This involves leading his or her own studies as well as functioning as a co-investigator on collaborative ventures with residents, fellows, and attendings here at Rush and at other sites.
 The chosen applicant typically begins the summer after third-year rotations are completed and works for one calendar year.
 The position is salaried.
 For more information, contact the current research coordinator at 312-432-2468 or firstname.lastname@example.org.

-Application deadline: Rolling Basis (thru mid-March for Della Valle; thru April for Levine)
+Application Deadline: Rolling Basis (thru March 15, 2019 for Della Valle; thru April for Levine)

 Orthopaedic Surgery - Orthogate

-For a full list of the current year out research fellowships in Orthopaedic Surgery, visit Orthogate.
+For a full list of the current year out research fellowships in Orthopaedic Surgery, visit Orthogate — look under "News" then "Jobs".

 Research to Prevent Blindness (RPB) - Medical Student Fellowship